 If you think you may have PFAS, you can contact me or talk to your healthcare provider.
 If you haven't had allergy testing before, getting a skin prick test to confirm your seasonal allergies may be recommended.
 Once you can identify foods that trigger a reaction, the best way to manage symptoms is to avoid eating those foods raw.
 Many people with PFAS can tolerate cooked or even peeled fruits and vegetables.
 Try boiling, steaming, sautéing, baking, or roasting foods that cause an allergic reaction when in their raw form.
 Cutting fruits and vegetables out of your diet should not be an option!
 Consult a registered dietitian if you need help ensuring you are still getting essential vitamins and minerals, as well as fiber and other nutrients.

-If you have questions or concerns about your diet and what nutritional steps you can take to better improve your health, please don’t hesitate to contact me to set up an appointment.
+If you have questions or concerns about your diet and what nutritional steps you can take to better improve your health, please don’t hesitate to to set up an appointment.
 There is no “one size fits all” diet and the best approach is a thorough assessment based on YOUR individual needs.